-HNC requirement in a Construction subject area is overall Distinction to include 105 level 4 credits at Distinction for year one entry.
+Pass HNC in a Construction subject area with overall Distinction to include 105 level 4 credits at Distinction for year one entry.

-HND requirement in a Construction, Civil or Building Engineering subject area is overall Distinction to include 75 level 5 credits at Distinction for year 2 entry.
+Pass HND in a Construction, Civil or Building Engineering subject area with overall Distinction to include 75 level 5 credits at Distinction for year 2 entry.